 The terminal is located on the west side of the two runways at PSP.
-Airline ticketing counters and offices, baggage claim/handling, Transportation Security Administration (TSA) security screening, rental car counters, passenger departure gates, and a self-serve snack bar, are located on the first floor of the terminal.
-Airport administration offices and public restrooms are located on the second floor of the terminal building.
-There are several entrances that passengers arriving at PSP can enter the terminal through on the ground level.
-Passengers can enter through the south terminal doors, located by Sun Country, American, Delta Airlines, as well as, the center of the terminal (direct access to TSA que lines), and the 3 doors located near baggage claims.
-On the north side of the terminal passengers may enter the baggage claim and car rental counter areas via the entrance from the rental car parking lots.
+Airline ticketing counters and offices, baggage claim/handling, Transportation Security Administration (TSA) security screening, rental car counters, passenger departure gates, and a self-serve snack bar occupy the first floor of the terminal.
+Airport administration offices and public restrooms occupy the second floor of the terminal building.
+Several entrances allow passengers arriving at PSP to enter the terminal on the ground level.
+Passengers can enter through the south terminal doors, located by Sun Country, American, and Delta Airlines, as well as in the center of the terminal (direct access to TSA queue lines), and the three doors located near baggage claims.
+On the north side of the terminal, passengers may enter the baggage claim and car rental counter areas via the entrance from the rental car parking lots.
 Functional areas within the terminal, Sonny Bono Concourse, and Regional Jet Concourse are depicted in Figure 1-5.
 Figure 1-6 and Figure 1-7 provide more focused depictions of the first and second level passenger terminal plans.
-A detailed evaluation of the passenger terminal building is provided in the Terminal Building section of this chapter.
+The Terminal Building section of this chapter provides a detailed evaluation of the passenger terminal building.